PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ![Axial_fan_bridge_final](images/Axial_fan_bridge_final.JPG "Axial_fan_bridge_final")

 Congratulation!
-You have finished to assemble the PlanktoScope HAT 1.3 PCB components, it should look like on the following picture:
+You have finished to assemble the PlanktoScope HAT 1.3 PCB components.

-photo hat terminé

 ## Cabling Component
 The next step of the kit preparation is to prepare some cabling: by using standard component with few simple cabling steps it become possible to get tailor maid component for the PlanktoScope.

 In the following chapters we will go through soldering and crimping adventures.

-For this the needed equipments will be:
+For this the needed equipment will be:
 #### Tooling :hammer_and_wrench:

 - [ ] Professional Soldering Iron